 Because Phantasm shouldn’t work.
 Don’t get me wrong, I love the film and I love the franchise.
 I get the appeal of it.
-To me, it’s a very strong work from Coscarelli that looks so much more professional than you would expect from its limited budget.
+To me, it’s a very strong work from Coscarelli that looks so much more professional than you’d expect from its limited budget.
 But that does not change the fact that it is a very different type of feature from what people are used to, and that was especially true at the time in which it was released.

 Of course, the ‘70s was also a decade controlled by studios, much like we see now.
 And much like now, independent horror was where people went to be creative in a different way than the studio system allowed.
 This was where the standards and conventions of typical dramatic structure and story were broken by films like The Texas Chain Saw Massacre and Black Christmas.

-Very few things did this more successfully than Phantasm.
+Very few films did this more successfully than Phantasm.
 And that’s exactly why it should have failed.
 Stories need a three-act structure, most of the time, so that the characters can embark on a clear journey and the action can build to some kind of meaningful resolution.
 Phantasm has this structure, but in a very loose way.
 And the three acts are by no means the focus of the movie.

 That is its greatest strength.
 We move from scene to scene in Phantasm in an often jarring manner.
 Sequences are strung together, some connect to one another and others do not.
-Some things that are out of the ordinary seem almost normal, just like a dream, while others are flat-out terrifying.
+Some elements that are out of the ordinary seem almost normal, just like a dream, while others are flat-out terrifying.
 Granted, I’m far from the first to point out that Phantasm is structured much like a nightmare—we even get to “wake up” with the appropriate jolt at the very end—but that’s good because I think it’s the biggest takeaway people should have from the original film.

 What’s smarter than Phantasm just feeling like a dream is that it actually feels like a specific character’s dream.
 This is an achievement that goes overlooked, but is a large part of what I believe makes the movie work.
 People don’t share a dream space, after all.
 If something is a dream, then it’s the dream of one person.
 In this case, that person is Mike.

 Part of the genius of Phantasm is that we’re literally seeing it through a child’s eyes.
-That’s the time when the whole world is new and fresh and, above all, terrifying.
+That’s a time when the whole world is new and fresh and, above all, terrifying.
 This perspective is what makes it work so well as a horror picture.
 Characters occasionally sound like they’re speaking in ways that a little brother or friend like Mike would interpret them.
 More than that, in scenes that Mike’s not in, like the one in which Jody talks about his plan to leave town and leave Mike to fend for himself, it sounds like he’s saying the things that Mike would imagine him saying.

 All of this is necessary for Phantasm because it is, in essence, about one boy coming to terms with the reality of death.
 The Tall Man is an unstoppable entity, an absolute very akin to death itself.
 He poses as a funeral director and the version of the afterlife that he offers is very different from the comforting image of Heaven that most children hold in their heads.